BY SOFO ARCHON

 In all cultures throughout history we can spot two basic reasons why people believe in religion: the fear of hell and the desire for heaven.

-Earth is only seen as a place where the sinners live, in order to learn the lessons necessary for allowing them to achieve a better place in the afterlife.
-If however they fail to do so, they will fall into the worst imaginable place, in hellfire.
+Earth is only seen as a place where sinners live in order to learn the lessons necessary for allowing them to achieve a better place in the afterlife.
+If, however, they fail to do so, they will fall into the worst imaginable place–hellfire.

 Fear of Hell

-Priests became aware of this very early and tried to exploit it.
+Priests became aware of this very early and grabbed the opportunity to exploit it.
 How?
 Firstly, by propounding the idea of hell in the afterlife.
-By making people afraid of hell, priests were able to control people emotionally.
-That is the reason why priests continuously insist that we are born sinners: their purpose is to instil a deep fear of hell into us.
+By making people afraid of the possibility that they might end up in hell, they were able to emotionally control them.
+That’s the reason why they continuously insist that we are born sinners: their purpose is to instill a deep fear of hell into us.

 Desire for Heaven

 Earth is the place where you have to prove to god that you are worthy of going to heaven.
 And who does not want experience everlasting bliss and avoid eternal suffering?

 Once you are convinced that happiness cannot be found in this earthly, filled-with-sin life, and you see death approaching closer and closer to you, moment to moment, you become thirsty for happiness in the afterlife, where you can fulfill all the desires that you couldn’t do so here.
 Heaven, therefore, is nothing but the projection of human greed.

 So the desire for heaven is the second main reason why people believe in religion.
 It’s what motivates them to believe in and act according to religious dogmas.
 So they waste their lives, living in constant suffering in order to attain to a higher plane of existence after they die, where they think they’ll be rewarded for all the pain they had to go through.
 By sacrificing life on Earth, they are trying to prove to god that they are worthy of life in heaven.